When Fear Works ― and When it Doesn't

 In the past, we’ve talked about death (a morbid but real topic).
 There’s been a natural connection between fear and death for as long as humans have been aware of their mortality.

 If you look at all of the anti-aging products and services available, it’s clear that our desire is to prolong our lives for as long as possible.

 “The thing I fear most is fear… Those who are in pressing fear of losing their property, of being exiled, of being subjugated, live in constant anguish, losing even the capacity to drink, eat, and rest; whereas the poor, the exiles, and the slaves often live as joyfully as other men.
 And so many people who, unable to endure the pangs of fear, have hanged themselves, drowned themselves, or leaped to their death, have taught us well that fear is even more unwelcome and unbearable than death itself.” ― Michel de Montaigne, 1580

-Yes, we know humans fear death ― more recently government corruption has topped the list ― but the manner of death that people commonly fear is interesting.
+Yes, we know humans fear many things ― more recently government corruption topped the list in 2018 and has again in 2022 ― and death is a perennial favorite.